 Fourth tenant announced for Elder Way as luxury interiors company OTI joins line-up

+Fourth tenant announced for Chesterfield's Elder Way as luxury interiors company OTI joins line-up

 The design-led business has signed a five-year lease on Unit 1A, a 1,109 sq. ft space located next door to Feather & Fern on Knifesmithgate.